cs-4241-2023/shortstack/README.md

 - **Tech Achievement 2**: Using fetch request API, users are able to add/delete data on the server

+- **Tech Achievement 2**:

+// Use PUT to update data entries
+// Update derived field to make it more unique

 ### Design/Evaluation Achievements

 - **Design Achievement 1**: